How Top Brands Like Wendy's And Canva Have Gamified The Dreaded 404 Error Page And People Are Loving It

 As a design and prototyping platform, my expectation of Figma was high.
 I was not disappointed.

-Figma combined a unique visual experience with unexpected interactivity, and the results are worth experiencing for yourself.
+Figma combined a unique visual experience with unexpected interactivity, and the results got noticed.

 8 ways to make the most out of your 404 error page without games

 You have just seen verifiable proof that broken pages need not be a catastrophic failure.
 Many site owners are beginning to use their 404 error pages to drive conversions and even build brand awareness.

 Take a look at your 404 page right now.
 Ask yourself whether you could add some humor to it or animation (preferably humor that is animated!).

 Along with the humor, do you think you can include some helpful links, contact information (live chat is always welcome) or a quick search bar.
 This way you’re showing not just personality but also the desire to help.